chocolatey/chocolatey-workshop/ReadMe.md

 All the rest of these commands will be done inside the Vagrant box (or box you are using for this workshop).

+ 1. Run the following: `choco source add -n local -s c:\vagrant\packages --priority 1`
- 1. C4B: Ensure that there is a file at `C:\ProgramData\Chocolatey\license` named `chocolatey.license.xml`.
+ 1. Licensed: Ensure that there is a file at `C:\ProgramData\Chocolatey\license` named `chocolatey.license.xml`.
 If not, you missed a step above, please manually set the file so you get a warning about being licensed without the licensed extension when you run `choco -v`.
- 1. Install the licensed edition of Chocolatey - C4B (Chocolatey for Business):
+ 1. Licensed: Install the licensed edition of Chocolatey:
-   * Type `choco install chocolatey.extension -y -s c:\vagrant\packages`
+   * Type `choco install chocolatey.extension -y`
    * If you get curious, check out `choco source list`.
- 1. Run the following: `choco source add -n local -s c:\vagrant\packages --priority 1`
  1. Run the following commands:
    ~~~sh
    choco config set cacheLocation c:\programdata\choco-cache
    ~~~
  1. C4B: Run the following commands:
    ~~~sh
    choco config set virusScannerType VirusTotal
    choco feature enable -n virusCheck